-- India created its own foreign policy after attaining its independence. - The first Prime Minister Jawaharlal Nehru played a vital role in formulating the foreign policy of India, and is therefore called the architect of India's Foreign Policy. - The evolution of India's foreign policy dates back to Indian National Movement, particularly the early years of the 1920s. - The evolution of foreign policy during the freedom struggle could be classified into five faces.
+- India created its own foreign policy after attaining its independence. - The first Prime Minister Jawaharlal Nehru played a vital role in formulating the foreign policy of India, and is therefore called the architect of India's Foreign Policy.

-- India's foreign policy is determined by various factors such as geography, history, culture and politics as well as the prevailing world order. - Panch Sheel principles consist of five features that ensure international peace and stability and can be considered as the backbone of India's foreign policy. - Nehru and Chinese Prime Minister sign the Panch Sheel Principles. - The Bandung conference was another landmark in Indian foreign policy - The first Afro-Asian conference was held in April 1955 in the Indonesian capital Bandung, in which 29 nations participated.
+- The evolution of India's foreign policy dates back to the Indian National Movement, particularly the early years of the 1920s. - The evolution of foreign policy during the freedom struggle could be classified into five faces. - India's foreign policy is determined by various factors such as geography, history, culture and politics as well as the prevailing world order. - Panch Sheel principles consist of five features that ensure international peace and stability and can be considered as the backbone of India's foreign policy. - Nehru and the Chinese Prime Minister signed the Panchsheel Principles. - The Bandung conference was another landmark in Indian foreign policy - The first Afro-Asian conference was held in April 1955 in the Indonesian capital Bandung, in which 29 nations participated.
 The objectives of the conference were to (1) promote goodwill and cooperation among the Third World Countries, (2) consider social, economic and cultural problems of the Asian and African people, and (3) view the position of Asia and Africa in the world contribution they could make to the promotion of world peace and cooperation. - Another important aspect of India's foreign policy was Non-Alignment Movement, and its first conference was held in Belgrade in Yugoslavia in 1961 in which 25 countries took part. - Though India perceived an independent foreign policy and sovereign nation, it is the member of commonwealth nations (Association of British Colonies).

-Foreign Policy: Foreign policy means the sum total of principles, interests and objectives which a country promotes while interacting with other countries.

-Commonwealth: It is an association of British colonies and Dominions.
-The acceptance of the British King / Queen as the Head of the Commonwealth of Nations amounted to a premium on India's independence.
+- Foreign policy: Foreign policy means the sum total of principles, interests and objectives which a country promotes while interacting with other countries. - Commonwealth: It is an association of British colonies and Dominions.
+The acceptance of the British King / Queen as the Head of the Commonwealth of Nations amounted to a premium on India's independence. - Super powers: After the Second World War, the USA promoted capitalist ideology and Soviet Union practiced communist ideology.

-Bandung: It is in Indonesia.
-This place assumed historical significance when the first Afro-Asian conference was held in April 1955 in Bandung.

-Super Powers: After the Second World War, the USA promoted capitalist ideology and Soviet Union practised communist ideology.
 Both the nations wanted to spread their ideologies across the globe through alliances and counter-alliances.
-These nations were called world super powers until Soviet Union disintegrated in 1990.

-Non-Alignment Movement: It was the movement organized by the third world countries who did not join the capitalist block or did not promote communist ideology.
+These nations were called world super powers until Soviet Union disintegrated in 1990. - Non-Alignment Movement: It was the movement organized by the third world countries who did not join the capitalist block or did not promote communist ideology.
 These nations officially met in 1961 in Belgrade.

-Sovereign: The word is borrowed from Old French sovereign, which is ultimately derived from the Latin word superānus, meaning "above".
+- Sovereign: The word is borrowed from Old French sovereign, which is ultimately derived from the Latin word superânus, meaning "above".
 It established political supremacy and ensure its independency.
-A sovereign nation cannot be controlled by another nation with regard to foreign policy and internal policy.
+A sovereign nation cannot be controlled by another nation with regard to foreign policy and internal policy. - International peace: Peace means absence of war.

-Panch Sheel: It outlined the five principles of peaceful coexistence, or Panch Sheel, for ensuring relations among countries: mutual respect for each other's territories and sovereignty, non-aggression, equality and mutual benefit, non-interference in each other's internal affairs, and peaceful coexistence.

-International Peace: Peace means absence of war.
 It is very essential to prevent wars because millions of lives can be saved.
-At the international level, the concept of peace encourages both politics and society.

-Third World Countries: It included nations mostly in Asia and Africa that did not align with either the United States or the Soviet Union.
-The United States was considered a member of the First World and Russia was considered a member of the Second World.

-Apartheid: Apartheid was a system of institutionalised racial segregation that existed in South Africa and South West Africa from 1948 until the early 1990s.
+At the international level, the concept of peace encourages both politics and society. - Third World Countries: It includes nations mostly in Asia and Africa that did not align with either the United States or the Soviet Union.
+The United States was considered a member of the First World and Russia was considered a member of the Second World. - Apartheid: Apartheid was a system of institutionalized racial segregation that existed in South Africa and South West Africa from 1948 until the early 1990s.

-4.8.
-SELF ASSESSMENT QUESTIONS AND EXERCISES

 - 1. Write a note on Nehru's formulation of India's foreign policy. - 2.
 Discuss the political importance of Bandung Conference. - 3.
-Write a note on Commonwealth of Nations? - 4.
+Write a note on Commonwealth of Nations. - 4.
 What were the causes for the creation of Nonalignment Movement?